-Do not drive with a tire that is leaking or flat except to the nearest safe place to fix it.
+Do not drive with a tire that is leaking or is flat, except to go to the nearest safe or is flat, except to go to the nearest safe place to fix it.
 Remove any overheated tire.
 Place it a safe distance from your vehicle.
 Don't drive until you correct the cause of the overheating.
 Remember to follow the rules about parking and attending placarded vehicles.
 They apply even when checking, repairing, or replacing tires.

-9.6.10 - Where to Keep Shipping Papers and Emergency Response Information
+9.6.10 Where to keep shipping papers and emergency response information